 You can download this paper application and email a completed copy to us, mail it to our office, or drop it off in-person.

 The Artist Resource Manager reviews Artist Housing Certification applications.
 The decision of the Artist Resource Manager is final.
 If you are rejected, it is because your application did not prove active artistic work in the past three years.
 You can re-apply if your application is rejected.

 We review applications on a bi-monthly basis.
-Applicants should hear back no more than two months after applying.WE CONSIDER ARTISTS IN THE FOLLOWING DISCIPLINES:
+Applicants should hear back no more than 10 weeks after applying.WE only CONSIDER ARTISTS IN THE FOLLOWING DISCIPLINES: